 If you are interested in the work of Renaissance artists, Room 7 is the place to be.
 The Room is magnificent with the works of Fra Angelico, Masaccio, and Paolo Uccello.
 In Room 8, you get to see the lovely Madonna and Child painting by Filippo Lippi.
 The room also houses some of the most iconic portraiture works – the painting of Federico da Montefeltro by Piero della Francesco.

 Rooms 10 to 14 are extraordinary.
-They house the works of Sandro Botticelli, one of the most famous and respected artists of Italian Renaissance era.
+They house the works of Sandro Botticelli, one of the most famous and respected artists of the Italian Renaissance era.
 You can see the painting, “The Birth of Venus” here.

 The most popular and most visited rooms in the Uffizi Gallery are Room 15 and 25 because they contain works of Leonardo da Vinci and Michelangelo respectively.
 You can see and learn the story behind Michelangelo’s “Holy Family.”
 This Room also houses several Mannerist paintings.